Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Abstract

 \section{Abstract}

-Low-rank and nonsmooth matrix optimization problems capture many fundamental tasks in statistics and machine learning.
-While significant progress has been made in recent years in developing efficient methods for \textit{smooth} low-rank optimization problems that avoid maintaining high-rank matrices and computing expensive high-rank SVDs, advances for nonsmooth problems have been slow paced.
+{ Low-rank and nonsmooth matrix optimization problems capture many fundamental tasks in statistics and machine learning.
+While significant progress has been made in developing efficient methods for \textit{smooth} problems that avoid computing expensive high-rank SVDs, advances for nonsmooth problems have been slow paced.

-In this paper we consider standard convex relaxations for such problems.
-Mainly, we prove that under a \textit{strict complementarity} condition and under the relatively mild assumption that the nonsmooth objective can be written as a maximum of smooth functions, approximated variants of two popular \textit{mirror-prox} methods: the Euclidean \textit{extragradient method} and mirror-prox with \textit{matrix exponentiated gradient updates}, when initialized with a ``warm-start'', converge to an optimal solution with rate $O(1/t)$, while requiring only two \textit{low-rank} SVDs per iteration.
-Moreover, for the extragradient method we also consider relaxed versions of strict complementarity which yield a trade-off between the rank of the SVDs required and the radius of the ball in which we need to initialize the method.
-We support our theoretical results with empirical experiments on several nonsmooth low-rank matrix recovery tasks, demonstrating both the plausibility of the strict complementarity assumption, and the efficient convergence of our proposed low-rank mirror-prox variants.
+In this paper we consider a standard convex relaxation: minimizing a convex nonsmooth objective function over the spectrahedron (set of real positive-semidefinite matrices with unit trace), under a plausible strict complementarity (SC) condition.
+Following an observation that, even arbitrarily close to a low-rank optimal solution which satisfies SC, the standard projected subgradient descent method may fail to produce low-rank iterates, we focus on nonsmooth objectives that can be written as a maximum of smooth functions and consider the corresponding saddle-point formulation.
+Mainly, we prove that (approximated) variants of two popular \textit{mirror-prox} methods: the Euclidean extragradient method and mirror-prox with matrix exponentiated gradient updates, when initialized with a ``warm-start'', converge to an optimal solution with the standard $O(1/t)$ rate, while requiring only two \textit{low-rank} SVDs per iteration.
+For the Euclidean method we also consider relaxed versions of SC which yield a trade-off between the rank of SVDs and the radius of the ball in which we need to initialize.
+We support our theoretical findings with empirical experiments on several tasks, demonstrating both the plausibility of the SC assumption, and the efficient convergence of our proposed mirror-prox variants.}